DinmaOtutu/RIDE-MY-WAY/README.md

 #Features

 1. ## Driver
-    a. sign up and login
+    * sign up and login
-    b.
-Make a ride offer
+    * Make a ride offer
-    c.
-Accept a ride request
+    * Accept a ride request
-    d.
-Reject a ride request
+    * Reject a ride request
-    e.
-View offer History
+    * View offer History
-    f. get notifications
+    * get notifications

  2. ## Client
-     a. sign up and login
+      * sign up and login
-     b. request for a ride
+      * request for a ride
-     c. view rides for the day
+      * view rides for the day
-     d. decline or continue with request
+      * decline or continue with request
-     e. view ride history
+      * view ride history

      ## Getting Started